 In its recent Call for Advice on the 2020 Review of Solvency II, and in relation to its on-going Capital Markets Union project and objectives for removing barriers to investment and growth, the European Commission requested EIOPA to assess whether the methods, assumptions and standard parameters underlying the calculation of the standard formula market risk module appropriately reflect the long-term nature of the insurance business, in particular equity and spread risk.

-Insurance Europe recognises the need to review the capital requirements for investments that support European growth and wants to emphasise the need to be ambitious in this work and to thoroughly investigate whether Solvency II appropriately measures the actual risks that insurers are exposed to when investing in corporate bonds (as well as other asset classes).
+Insurance Europe recognises the need to review the capital requirements for investments that support European growth and wants to emphasise the need to be ambitious in this work and to thoroughly investigate whether Solvency II appropriately measures the actual risks that insurers are exposed to when investing in corporate bonds (as well as other asset classes), and the possible loss of cash flows due to defaults or forced sales.

 Insurance Europe supports the dynamic volatility adjustment as a key mechanism that permits companies using internal models to ensure the correct measurement of the real economic impact of credit/spread risk.
 Internal models work well in this respect, and therefore the focus of the 2020 Review needs to be on how to improve the standard formula treatment of credit risk.